hackorama/hermosa/design/README.md

 ![High Level System Design](system-design.png)

 High level system design diagram.

-> Design details with design choice explained in the sections below.
+Design details with design choice explained in the sections below.

+> Additional optional data processing integrations (A stream processing cluster like Spark, a data warehouse/lake etc.) are not shown but can be integrated if the system requires it.

+> Auth services will be either an internal service inside the cluster or an external service (Okta, LDAP).
+These will be centrally integrated with API gateway.

 ## High level design principles